Landship: Origins

 The tank was originally referred to as the landship, owing to the continuous development from the Landship Committee.
 The concept of a 1,000-ton armored, fighting machine on land quickly became too impractical and too costly for it to be realistically conceived.
 As such, the landship project proposed a smaller vehicle.
 The first conceptual tank prototype was for a 300-ton vehicle that would be made by suspending a "sort of Crystal Palace body" between three enormous wheels, allegedly inspired by the Great Wheel at Earls Court in London.
 Six of these 'Big Wheel' landships were eventually commissioned.
 However, even at a revised weight, 300 tons was considered impractical given the technology present, but the influence of the big wheel would persist in the "creeping grip" tracks of the first tanks, which were wrapped around the entire body of the machine.

 Mark I tank

 The constant revision eventually led to the creation of the first tank.
 The Mark I and later variations were smaller than the initial behemoths engineers envisioned but still used naval guns, including the QF 6-pounder Hotchkiss, later shortened to the QF 6-pounder guns.

 Super-heavy tank

 Super-heavy tanks are massive tanks, concepts of which led to gargantuan vehicles akin to naval warships.
-Super-heavy tanks such as the British TOG 2 and the Soviet T-42 were built in a similar layout as naval battleships, albeit on a smaller scale.
+Super-heavy tanks such as the British TOG 2 and the Soviet T-42 were designed with a similar layout as naval battleships, albeit on a smaller scale.